pollyweb-org/pollyweb-docs/4 ⚙️ Solution/40 👥 Domains/👥👍 Domain Trusts/👍 Domain Trust.md

     Domains can rely on [Graph 🕸 domains](<../../45 🤲 Helper domains/Graphs 🕸/🕸🤲 Graph helper.md>):
     - these keep up-to-date graph representations of all possible trust-paths between two domains, allowing [Trust 👍](<👍 Domain Trust.md>) paths to be queried even when the domains comprising the nodes of those paths are unavailable
-    - e.g., `any-domain.com` can ask `any-graph.com` if `any-seller.com` can be trusted for payment requests.
+    - e.g., `any-domain.com` can ask `any-graph.dom` if `any-seller.dom` can be trusted for payment requests.

     ---
     <br/>